symfony/symfony-docs/security.rst

 .. tip::

-    Instead of creating one long regex to match all routes you want, you're also able to use an array of simpler regexes to match routes:
+    When matching several routes, instead of creating a long regex you can also use an array of simpler regexes to match each route:

     .. configuration-block::